AZaft/Computer-Networks/hw2/readme.md

 transactions are stored in dictionary object organized by flows.

 To find throughput:
-I check total data sent from the sender (source_ip == sender) including size of headers using len(tcp) for each flow for the duration of the flow.
+I check total data sent from the sender (source_ip == sender) including size of headers using len(tcp) for each flow for the duration of the flow; I did not include packets where payload was 0 (len(tcp.data)).

 ### Part B